yummybomb/ComputerSystems/HW1/README.md

 MALLOC DESIGN NOTES:

-	The malloc function allocates a memory block of the users' requested size + the size of the header.
+	The malloc function allocates a memory block of the users' requested size + the size of the header and then returns a ptr to the userData.

 	First the function checks if our heap is uninitialized.
 If it is, we initialize the malloced header and the header of the free shortly after.